-The Company is granted the power to establish design guidelines through Article II of the General Covenants, which reads as follows:

-- "The primary purpose of these covenants and restrictions and the foremost consideration in the origin of same has been the creation of a community which is aesthetically pleasing and functionally convenient.
-The establishment of objective standards relating to design, size, and location of dwellings and other structures, makes it impossible to take full advantage of the individual characteristics of each parcel of property and of technological advances and environmental values.
-For this reason, such standards are not established by these covenants.
-In order to implement the purposes of these covenants, the Company shall establish and amend from time to time objective standards and Guidelines which shall be in addition to these covenants." - It is the purpose then of these Standards and Guidelines to encourage construction of excellent architectural design that is appropriate to the surroundings and to the special conditions of climate and other environmental factors indigenous to Kiawah.
-A strong sense of identity should be developed to create an attractive and harmonious addition to the community. - These Standards and Guidelines are intended also to assist Kiawah property owners during the design, construction, and improvement of their Kiawah Island residences.
-The standards areintended to protect the property values of all owners throughout the Island, and thereview procedures are intended to provide a systematic review for all constructionrequiring Architectural Review Board approval.
-These Standards and Guidelines are amended from time to time by the Company as deemed necessary.
-The ARB will adjust project review to accommodate the dynamic nature of regulations set by other entities with jurisdiction on Kiawah, i.e. building code adoptions and revisions, flood plain requirements, etc.
+These Standards and Guidelines are meant to encourage construction of excellent architectural design appropriate to the surroundings, climate, and other environmental factors indigenous to Cassique.
+A strong sense of identity should be developed to create attractive and harmonious additions to the community.

+These Standards and Guidelines are intended also to assist Cassique property owners during the design, construction, and improvement of their residences.
+The standards were adopted to enhance, preserve, and protect the property values of all owners throughout the community, and the review procedures are intended to provide a systematic review for all construction requiring Architectural Review Board approval.

+These Standards and Guidelines called for by the Cassique General Covenants may be amended as necessary, so please be sure you are employing the latest version.
+The Board will adjust project review to accommodate the dynamic nature of regulations set by other entities with jurisdiction at Cassique, i.e. building code adoptions and revisions, flood plain requirements, etc.